JustMCW/Music-can-weep/README.md

 A discord music bot made by MCW

 ## Main features :
-  - communicate with the bot with text command and buttons
+  - communicate with the bot with text & slash commands and buttons
   - play music from youtube, soundcloud url
-  - play music from search keyword
+  - play music from keywords
   - pausing, resuming
   - modifying volume, pitch, tempo
   - queuing up tracks, skiping